orbbec/OrbbecSDK-K4A-Wrapper/README.md

 *This repo is forked from [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK)*

-*This branch is base on release/1.4.x, and use new impl code base on [OrbbecSDK](https://github.com/orbbec/OrbbecSDK) to replace the k4a implementation.*
+*This branch is base on release/1.4.x, and use new impl code base on [Orbbec SDK](https://github.com/orbbec/OrbbecSDK) to replace the k4a implementation.*

 *The usage of this library is same as [Native K4A](./README_K4A.md)*